-Integrate your Forms data to flow into LGL
+Integrate your LGL Forms data to flow into LGL

 In this article:

-A key feature of LGL Forms is its ability to integrate with your LGL account.
-It is not required to connect a form to LGL, but if you want some or all of the data collected by a form to end up in your LGL database, you'll definitely want to "Link" the form and set up the field mapping.
+A key feature of LGL Forms is its ability to integrate with the data fields in your LGL account.
+It is not required to integrate a form to LGL in this way, but if you want some or all of the data collected by your form to end up in your LGL database, you'll definitely want to connect or "link" the form and set up the field mapping.
 This article describes how to do that.

-From there, you will want to click the Link to LGL button above to connect this form to LGL so that its submissions can be sent automatically.
+Then click the Link to LGL button above to connect this form to LGL so that its submission data can be sent through to your database automatically.

 Once the form is linked to LGL, you will be automatically taken to the form mapping tool, where you can define the mapping rules that control how data from this form will be stored in LGL.

-At the top of the mapping page, you will be able to set some general preferences for how this form should be connected to LGL:
+At the top of the mapping page, you can set some general preferences for how this form should be connected to LGL:

 - Connect to LGL Event: All of your active LGL events will be listed here.
 You can choose an event if you want submissions to this form to register as an event RSVP.
 This will also make any custom fields from that event available for mapping.

 - Connect to LGL Appeal: Similar to events, you can link a form to an LGL appeal.
 All active appeals will be listed.
 Making this connection will automatically update that appeal in LGL.